claireylee/What-tree-is-this-/README.md

         1) `clean_json_annotations.py` to re-create the cleaned annotations
         2) `create_stratified_splits.py` to re-create the train-validate-test splits
         3) `train_and_test_models.py` to re-create and re-score the models.
 Note that this file is resource intensive to run.
-    - View the output in `/OUTPUT/FINAL/full_data/`, which includes the models and performance (json metric fiels and confusion matrices).
+    - View the output in `/OUTPUT/FINAL/full_data/`, which includes the models and performance (json metric files and confusion matrices).
     - Note that the scripts are currently coded to run on the full data, but the sample data results were included.
 To obtain sampled data results, go into each file and change the input and output directories (located near the top of each .py file) from `full_data` to `sample_data`.

 ### References